dbrattli/Fable.Reaction/docs/pages/Scaling.md

         | _ -> None
 ```

-Pages with multiple components (or Programs with concurrently active Pages) will need to compose the returned async observables from each sub-component together using e.g. `AsyncObservable.merge` and join the keys to keep them unique, e.g. (+) for strings.
+Pages with multiple components (or Programs with concurrently active Pages) will need to compose the returned async observables from each sub-component together using e.g. `AsyncRx.merge` and join the keys to keep them unique, e.g. (+) for strings.
 We can make helper functions for this as well.